 However, in terms of experiencing difficulties in this world, even if you are a good person, it’s not necessarily a bad thing.
 As history has proven, and the Bible has illustrated time and time again, it’s often through our greatest pain that we enjoy our greatest gain.

 As anyone who has taken up exercise in order to lose weight or to build muscle has figured out, if it doesn’t hurt, it’s not working.
 We have to feel the burn to shed the pounds or feel the pain to gain muscle.
 It works the same way with our inner selves.
 If we want to grow to our fullest potential, it takes challenges, difficulties, and at times, some pain – but never more than we can handle.

 God is our ultimate personal trainer, and no matter where we might fall in the scale of good to bad, we all have some improving to do.
 God sets up the perfect tests and the perfect challenges so that we can transform into the very best versions of ourselves.

 Take King David for example.
 According to Jewish tradition, he was alienated by his brothers and father who suspected that his status was questionable.
 He was rejected and alone his entire childhood.
 But in that painful time, David learned that God was his most reliable confidant.
 So when the time came to slay the giant Goliath, David was ready.

-Let’s embrace this attitude and, instead of questioning God when He challenges us with difficulties in life, let’s thank Him for the opportunity to become better people.
+Let’s embrace this attitude.
+Instead of questioning God when He challenges us with difficulties in life, let’s thank Him for the opportunity to become better.
 We are all going to experience hardships, just as Solomon wrote.
 There is no choice in this and nothing we can do to avoid it.
 However, we are able to choose how we handle our struggles and who we become as a result.